How Knowledge Assistant Works | Yext Hitchhikers Platform

 Once you confirm, Knowledge Assistant will treat this update just as if you updated it in the platform, respecting the same user permissions and the same validation rules.
 If you can only suggest content, for the example above, then your headshot would be sent through the approvals workflow in Suggestions; otherwise, the update will go through immediately.

 What you learned above is all around user-initiated conversations where you reach out to Knowledge Assistant first.
 However, there are also times – if you sign up for it – that Knowledge Assistant can reach out to you proactively.
 For example, if there’s an upcoming national holiday, we’ll message you if you have not already set your holiday hours to make sure that your content is updated everywhere your consumers are searching.
 Or, if you receive a new review, you can be alerted in real time and respond within minutes, providing an exceptional customer service experience.

 How does that work though?

-When you register for Knowledge Assistant and enable proactive notifications, Knowledge Assistant will subscribe to a stream of notifications for the service – whether it’s reviews coming in, questions coming in, or what we call “nudge” messages to update your Knowledge Graph data.
+When you register for Knowledge Assistant and enable proactive notifications, Knowledge Assistant will subscribe to a stream of notifications for the service – whether it’s reviews coming in, questions coming in, or what we call “nudge” messages to update information stored in Content.

 As these messages stream through, Knowledge Assistant will determine if the message is relevant for a business with a user registered for that entity, with the right permissions and the right subscription services.
 If it is, Knowledge Assistant will send a message to initiate a conversation.